adilsondias-engineer/fpga-learning/10-esp32-ticker/README.md

 - Bluetooth Low Energy (BLE) integration
 - Custom hardware drivers (not available in Arduino)

-For this demonstration project, Arduino IDE provides the perfect balance of simplicity and functionality.
+For this demonstration project, Arduino IDE provides an appropriate balance of simplicity and functionality.

 ---